Changissnz/selfinterest/README.md

-system, and the rule to promote social bonds would send messages to the reader different in resonance from the ideas expressed using the concept of the "artificial axiom", as well as the explanation on this concept by way of definition, of the core and projecting forms.
+system, and the rule to promote social bonds would send messages to the reader different in resonance from the ideas expressed using the concept of the "artificial axiom", as well as the explanation on this concept by way of definition of the core and projecting forms.
 The artificial axiom is a design, of mathematical connotation.
 The design is fluid, inspired by a creativity, yet operates for virtually the same conceptual product.
 Furthermore, any design is done so for the sake of specific construction.
 Constructionist thinking is encouraged by the phrase, "artificial axiom".
-The rule is static to satisfy the political ego, for the business tied to the economics of power instituted through government and enterprise to operate on an axis of stability; this is the objective of the rule.
+The rule is static to satisfy the political ego, for the business tied to the economics of power instituted through governmental and enterprising operation on an axis of stability; this is the objective of the rule.
 The rule is to bring order to human beings, the "social creatures" that they are.
 Through the rule effective in and of itself, and also persisting through changes, improvements and reforms to rule can be made.
 There is the "human